SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 This summary of significant accounting policies is presented to assist in understanding the interim condensed financial statements.
 The interim condensed financial statements and notes are representations of the Company’s management, who are responsible for their integrity and objectivity.
 These accounting policies conform to US GAAP and have been consistently applied in the preparation of the interim condensed financial statements.

 Basis of Preparation

-The accompanying interim condensed financial statements have been prepared to present the balance sheet, the statement of operations and comprehensive loss, statement of changes in shareholders’ equity and statement of cash flows of the Company for the six month period ended December 31, 2021, and have been prepared in accordance with US GAAP.
+The accompanying interim condensed financial statements have been prepared to present the balance sheet, the statement of operations and comprehensive loss, statement of changes in shareholders’ equity and statement of cash flows of the Company for the nine-month period ended March 31, 2022 and have been prepared in accordance with US GAAP.